 One thing that became obvious to me is the importance of BV communication.

 One of the main reasons to do Business Value Engineering is so that “everyone” can talk about it.
-So, it needs to be a set of words and ideas that everyone finds interesting, fairly simple, and compelling.
+So, ‘business value’ needs to become a set of words and ideas that everyone finds interesting, fairly simple, and compelling.
 Everyone starts to talk the same language.
-I find this currently very rarely.
+I find this very rarely.

-Just to talk about it enough so that the basics feel, well, basic and well-understood.
+Just to talk about ‘business value’ enough so that the basics feel, well, basic and well-understood.

 I guess it is useful now to talk about the larger purposes of communication, at least in this context.

 So, let’s put this in the context of Scrum and talk about the following people:

 * Stakeholders (to the PO, in this case; typically people in the business side of the company)